-Is your cat not using the litter box for days and you’re not sure why?
+Is your cat not using the litter box for days, and you’re not sure why?
 Constipation can be noticed in cats.
 But did you know that plain pumpkin might help?
 Many people now use pumpkin for cats constipation as a natural way to make their pets feel better.
-It may sound odd but it really works when used the right way.
+It may sound odd, but it really works when used the right way.

 Watching your cat struggle to poop can be scary and stressful.
 You want to help but don’t know what is safe to use.
 That’s where pumpkin for cats’ constipation comes in.
 It is easy to find, cheap and gentle on your cat tummy.